mengwangoxf/mengwangoxf.github.io/index.md

 ## News

+May, 2022
+: [Modular Probabilistic Models via Algebraic Effects](./Papers/ICFP22.pdf) is accepted by ICFP'21.

 Dec, 2021
 : Funding success! *Ownership and Lifetime Driven Synthesizer for Automatic C to Rust Translation* is funded by Huawei Ireland.